-APPROVAL OF AMENDMENT TO THE SURMODICS, INC. 2019 EQUITY INCENTIVE PLAN (Proposal #5)
+APPROVAL OF AMENDMENT TO THE SURMODICS, INC. 2019 EQUITY INCENTIVE PLAN (Proposal #6)

-We are asking our shareholders to approve an amendment to the Surmodics, Inc. 2019 Equity Incentive Plan (the "2019 Plan") to increase the share reserve under the 2019 Plan by 800,000 shares.
+We are asking our shareholders to approve an amendment to the Surmodics, Inc. 2019 Equity Incentive Plan (the "2019 Plan") to increase the share reserve under the 2019 Plan by 440,000 shares.
 No other changes are proposed for the 2019 Plan.
-On December 1, 2021, our Board of Directors, at the recommendation of our Organization and Compensation Committee (the "Committee"), approved the amendment to the 2019 Plan, subject to approval by our shareholders at the Annual Meeting.
+On December 1, 2022, our Board of Directors, at the recommendation of our Organization and Compensation Committee (the "Committee"), approved the amendment to the 2019 Plan, subject to approval by our shareholders at the Annual Meeting.

-The original share reserve under the 2019 Plan is 1,100,000 shares, plus shares for awards that were outstanding under the Surmodics, Inc. 2009 Equity Incentive Plan, as amended and restated (the "Prior Plan") at the time the 2019 Plan became effective, to the extent such awards subsequently expired, were forfeited or cancelled or were settled in cash.
-The amendment will increase the share reserve under the 2019 Plan to 1,900,000 shares, plus share for awards outstanding under the Prior Plan at the time the 2019 Plan became effective to the extent such awards subsequently expire, are forfeited or cancelled or are settled in cash.
+The original share reserve under the 2019 Plan was 1,100,000 shares, plus shares for awards that were outstanding under the Surmodics, Inc. 2009 Equity Incentive Plan, as amended and restated (the "Prior Plan") at the time the 2019 Plan became effective, to the extent such awards subsequently expired, were forfeited or cancelled or were settled in cash.
+On February 10, 2022, our shareholders approved an amendment to the 2019 Plan to increase the share reserve by 800,000 shares.
+The currently proposed amendment will increase the share reserve under the 2019 Plan by an additional 440,000, to a total of 2,340,000 shares, plus shares for awards outstanding under the Prior Plan at the time the 2019 Plan became effective to the extent such awards subsequently expire, are forfeited or cancelled or are settled in cash.
 Since it became effective, the 2019 Plan has been the only plan under which equity awards may be granted to our employees and non-employee directors.

-As of December 14, 2021, a total of approximately 116,000 shares remained available for awards under the 2019 Plan.
-Because of the importance of providing competitive levels of equity-based compensation to our employees, and in light of our pattern of share usage during recent years, we believe that the shares remaining under the 2019 Plan will likely be insufficient to continue making awards beyond our fiscal 2022.
-As a result, our Board of Directors has approved and is recommending to our shareholders for their approval the proposed amendment to the 2019 Plan to add 800,000 shares to the 2019 Plan's share reserve.
+As of December 13, 2022, a total of approximately 425,000 shares remained available for awards under the 2019 Plan.
+Because of the importance of providing competitive levels of equity-based compensation to our employees, and in light of our pattern of share usage during recent years, we believe that the shares remaining under the 2019 Plan may be insufficient to continue making awards beyond our fiscal 2023, which ends on September 30, 2023.
+As a result, our Board of Directors has approved, and is recommending that our shareholders approve, the proposed amendment to the 2019 Plan to add 440,000 shares to the 2019 Plan's share reserve.
 The proposed amendment to the 2019 Plan is attached to this proxy statement as Appendix A.